 Morningside Heights is the academic quarter of New York City.
 It stretches irregularly from north of 96th Street to about 123rd Street between Morningside Park and Riverside Park on the Upper West Side of Manhattan.

-Ariel East on Broadway is going up next to the famous Metro Theatre.
+Ariel East on Broadway is new condo next to the famous landmark Metro Theatre.
 This jewel of a neighborhood movie house gained landmark status because of it's handsome glazed-terra-cotta Art Deco facade and beautiful neon marquee.
 Unfortunately only the outside of the building has landmark status.
 The inside space is currently available for rent to a store.
 The theatre is nestled between two high rise buildings.
 The new 37 story glass Ariel to the north and the 17 story 1930 Art Deco co-op The Trafalgar at 233 W. 99th Street to the south.

 Ariel Condos East & West